lintweaker/xmos-native-dsd/README.md

 Nb if you have DSD over PCM (DoP) enabled with "dsd_usb" "yes", disable it with "dsd_usb" "no".

+#### Verifify that is works

+To verify that native DSD playback actually works, play back a DSD file using either MPD or the playdsd.py python script and check the 'hw_params' file for your ALSA audio device.

+Example for a DSD64 file:

+cat /proc/asound/Audio/pcm0p/sub0/hw_params
+access: MMAP_INTERLEAVED
+format: DSD_U32_LE
+subformat: STD
+channels: 2
+rate: 88200 (88200/1)
+period_size: 11025
+buffer_size: 44100

+Notice the DSD_U32_LE sample format and rate of 88200.

 ### 2. Build the RPMs yourself

 ### 3. Patch and build from source